atchavez888/Nina-Chavez/final_project_part2_NinaChavez.md

      * "I think a graphic showing an increasing number of children completing high school or its equivalent abroad would be helpful or maybe a graphic showing the increase in country GDP since TFAll started an operation in that country.
 It could show the impact education has on the economy of the country."

 >* **Disparities**:
    * I needed some help with this cluster of infographics but not so much because I was more comfortable extracting some data from the sets I currently have.
 Viewers did understand the goals I had.
 Overall, though, it seems like I should sit down with Max, the TA, and flesh this out this week.
+I may also need to use InDesign or Illustrator.
+Will Infogram be helpful?

 **RESPONSES INCLUDED:**